techidaily/site-extra-information/source/_posts/elevate-your-cinematography-mastering-transitions-in-kinemaster.md

 ![select transitions](https://images.wondershare.com/filmora/article-images/2022/03/select-transitions.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fqBKCGAKHmA?si=OkoaI17nE5qNqTHj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Isn't the step to add a transition in Kinemaster is quite simple?
 So follow the step guidelines and start editing your videos or series of pictures with the desired transition.
 Though, for a free version, the number of transitional effects is limited to a few.
 So, if money is not the issue, you can go with the pro version to get more advanced features with Kinemaster software.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/odDOPrPjRYY?si=7QHzdUkTPNkHJiVj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 3 Basic Transition Effects of Kinemaster